ejbo/markdown/markdown.md

     - Using a pair of triple `` ` `` to include the code.

-    - When you need to write particular programming language, specify the language after the first triple `` ` ``
+    - When you need to write the particular programming language, specify the language after the first triple `` ` ``

     Have a try: